 - Check out this comprehensive article on Charging

-What’s Going On In My Battery? by @Anthony J. Parisio
+What’s Going On In My NCA Battery? by @Anthony J. Parisio

 The opposite end (80% to 100%) is also true.
-The 7000 cells in the MS pack can charge at different rates this might cause some cells to end up with reduced capacity or even die over time.
+The 7000 cells in the Model S/X pack can charge at different rates which might cause some cells to end up with reduced capacity or even die over time.
 The safest place to be is in the 20% to 80% range.
-I’m sure Tesla has some hidden space at the top and bottom of the range to keep you away from 0% and 100% but not all that much.
+Tesla has some hidden space at the top and bottom of the range to keep you away from 0% and 100% but not all that much.
 They wanted to give us more range.

 The reason this is true is that the lithium and graphite compounds used in the batteries are crystals.
 They grow and contract as the electrons populate and depopulate the crystalline structure.
 Crystals crack if you push them too far too fast!
 Cracked crystals are dead batteries.
 The electrons coming in and going out so fast and unpredictably at the top and bottom of the charge curve increase the chance of cracking.
 There is no known way to change this; it is the physics of the structure.
 See why the top and bottom are dangerous.